 New Gold Mountain boasts an extensive list of liquors and an ever-changing specialty cocktail menu that never ceases to impress.
-There is also a small section of wines and imported beers and, as if you needed more reasons to check this one out, you can indulge on sweets from LuxBite until 5 am.
-Late night cocktails and indulgent patisseries – does life in Melbourne get any better?
+There is also a small wine list and a drinks list of imported beers.
+Plus, as if you needed more reasons to check this one out, you can indulge in sweets from LuxBite until 5 am.
+Late-night cocktails and indulgent patisseries – does life in Melbourne get any better?

 Fall From Grace

 Fall from Grace first appeared in Melbourne back in 2013.
 Apparently, it was too easy to find because they’ve since relocated to King Street with a beautiful new venue just as grand and luxurious as before – if you can find it.

 Perhaps one of the most famous hidden entrances in Melbourne, Fall from Grace is located within the sister bar, State of Grace.
 Find your way to the Melbourne bar by making your way beyond a sliding bookcase and descending the stairs into the gothic-inspired speakeasy.
 Grab a seat in the plush armchairs surrounded by trinket-lined walls and treat yourself to one of their expertly crafted cocktails that always seem to have an added touch of indulgence; just as you’d expect from a venue like this.

 Honestly, having grown up in this city I consider myself quite experienced in finding hidden food and drink around Melbourne.
 The first time I tried to find Hihou, my friends and I loitered around what Google Maps suggested was the entrance until finally giving up and calling the venue.